-Federal public waters in that portion of the Kuskokwim River drainage that are within and adjacent to the exterior boundaries of the Yukon Delta National Wildlife Refuge are closed to the harvest of Chinook Salmon, except by Federally qualified subsistence users who are residents of the Kuskokwim River drainage and the villages of Chefornak, Kipnuk, Kwigillingok and Kongiganek, effective on May 25, 2018 through June 30, 2018.
-Federal subsistence fishing schedules, openings, closures, and fishing methods will be determined by the Yukon Delta National Wildife Refuge Manager.
-Additionally, a community-based allocation system will be implemented amongst the limited pool of Federally qualified subsistence users for the purpose of allowing more Chinook Salmon subsistence fishing opportunity than would otherwise be provided, from May 25 through June 30.
-This may include allocating during the early part of the run and shifting to time and area opportunities, if possible, when in-season data become available.
+Federal public waters in that portion of the Kuskokwim River drainage that are within and adjacent to the exterior boundaries of the Yukon Delta National Wildlife Refuge are closed to the harvest of Chinook Salmon, except by Federally qualified subsistence users who are residents of the Kuskokwim River drainage and the villages of Chefornak, Kipnuk, Kwigillingok and Kongiganek, effective on June 1, 2019 through July 1, 2019.
+The in-season manager will collaborate with Federally qualified subsistence users identified in the Section 804 prioritization to provide Chinook Salmon harvest opportunities through a mutually agreed upon allocation system.